porsche-design-system/porsche-design-system/packages/components/src/components/text-field-wrapper/text-field-wrapper.examples.md

 ## type="search"

 Inputs with `type="search"` receive a decorative search icon when used outside a form.
-Within a form, a submit button becomes visible.
-The submit button within a form can be hidden using `submitButton="false"`.
+Only if used inside a form, a submit button becomes visible which can be hidden using `submitButton="false"`.
 If the input contains a value, a clear button shows up.

 <Playground :markup="typeSearchMarkup" :config="config">
   <SelectOptions v-model="submitButton" :values="submitButtons" name="submitButton"></SelectOptions>